LibreCAD/docs/ref/menu.rst

     "New from Template", |icon02|, "", "Creates a new drawing file from a template."
     "Open", |icon03|, "[Ctrl]-o", "Open existing drawing file."
     "Save", |icon04|, "[Ctrl]-s", "Save current drawing file."
-    "Save as", |icon05|, "[Ctrl] [Shift]-q ", "Save current drawing file. to a new file or location."
+    "Save as", |icon05|, "[Ctrl] [Shift]-q ", "Save current drawing file with a new file name or to a different location."
-    "Import", |icon06|, "", "Import a :ref:`block <blocks>`, or bitmapped or vector images into the current drawing.
-Supported bitmapped formats include: bmp, cur, gif, ico, jpeg, pbm, pgm, png, ppm, xbm, and xpm.
+    "Import", |icon06|, "", "Import a :ref:`block <blocks>`, or bit mapped or vector images into the current drawing.
+Supported bit mapped formats include: bmp, cur, gif, ico, jpeg, pbm, pgm, png, ppm, xbm, and xpm.
 Vector images supported include svg, and svgz."
     "Export", |icon07|, "", "Export the current drawing as a CAM, pdf or image file.
 Supported bitmapped formats include: cur, jpeg, pbm, pgm, png, ppm, bmp, ico, xbm, and xpm.
 Vector images supported include svg, and svgz.
 Use the ''CAM'' export to save SVG (Scalable Vector Graphics) suitable for MakerCAM, EleskCAM, LaserWeb, ..."
     "Print", |icon08|, "[Ctrl]-p  ", "Produce output of the the current drawing.
 See **Printing** in the :ref:`User Guides <printing-guide>` section."
     "Print Preview", |icon09|, "", "Preview output of the the current drawing on screen."